madmimi/mimi_mailer/README.md

 The body parameter specifies the full plain-text body for your email.

-## Limitations
+## Current Limitations

 * Only supports one recipient per mailing
-* Only one from address is supported per mailer
+* Only one from address is supported per mailer class
 * No raw HTML support